 - Important Note

-Apache Trademark Reporting Guidelines
+Apache Trademark Use Reporting Guidelines

 The Apache Software Foundation (ASF) strives to promote appropriate uses of all Apache marks for the benefit of our project communities and for the ASF as a whole.
 The mission of the ASF is to provide software for the public good, and the way we accomplish that is through our community and consensus based projects.
-Having clear marks that identify our projects and products is important to the health of our communities, both to encourage the sense of community, to ensure that our projects may be run independently of outside or commercial influence, and to allow new consumers to discover our many freely available products and services.
+Having clear trademarks and service marks that identify our projects and software products is important to the health of our communities, both to encourage the sense of community, to ensure that our projects may be run independently of outside or commercial influence, and to allow new consumers to discover our many freely available products and services.

 Likewise, our project communities bear responsibility for managing their own